angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/BILP.md

 _**Leadership Principles:** Deliver Results, Have Backbone; Disagree and Commit, Invent and Simplify_

 ### **Situation**
 Beumer Group is a Germany-based logistics systems manufacturer operating in over 70 countries with 5,500 employees and $1.8 billion in revenue.
-Specializing in automated logistics, the company needed to streamline its warehouse operations to handle growing global logistics demands.
+Specializing in automated logistics, the company needed to streamline its warehouse operations to handle the growing logistics demands globally.
 This required replacing outdated manual processes with modern digital solutions.

 ### **Task**
 During my first year of college, I secured an internship as a Full Stack Web Development Intern at Beumer Group.
-I was tasked with developing a basic Visitor Management System (VMS) to digitize the manual tracking of more than 150 warehouse visits per day.
-Initially, I struggled to meet my manager’s expectations because I had not clearly communicated the project’s scope and requirements.
+I was tasked with developing a basic Visitor Management System (VMS) to digitize the manual tracking of more than 150 warehouse visits per day accross the country.
+Initially, I struggled to meet my manager’s expectations because of a lack of proper communication about the project’s scope and requirements.

 ### **Action**
 Recognizing the communication gap, I proactively arranged one-on-one meetings with my manager to request clear requirements and a better understanding of expectations.
 I then expanded the basic project scope by integrating additional functionalities.
-I implemented a multi-tier authorization system with three roles—Visitor, Employee, and Manager—and rebuilt the manual log system using the MEAN stack (MongoDB, Express.js, Angular, Node.js).
+I implemented a multi-tier authorization system with three roles—Visitor, Employee, and Manager—and rebuilt the manual log system using the MEAN stack (MongoDB, Express.js, Angular, Node.js) along with techniques such as lazy loading.
 This approach increased operational efficiency, reduced errors, and improved system accessibility.
 I also implemented real-time alerts for managers when visitors failed to check out, which enhanced security.

 ### **Result**
 By applying lazy loading techniques, I enhanced the system speed by 35%, ensuring fast data retrieval even during high traffic.
 The improved system achieved a 100% reduction in unauthorized warehouse access incidents after deployment.
 This experience reinforced the importance of clear communication and assertiveness—skills that have been instrumental in my subsequent projects.

-## **2. Untitled Startup (2021) – Peer Networking App**
+## **2. Untitled Startup (2021) – Peer Networking App** [add numbers back]
 _**Leadership Principles:** Have Backbone; Disagree and Commit, Earn Trust, Think Big_

 ### **Situation**
 In 2021, I co-founded a college startup with five of the best computer science undergraduates from my university, each specializing in different areas such as backend development, UI/UX design, and database management.
-During the COVID-19 pandemic, remote learning limited students’ ability to connect with their peers, and there was a clear need for a platform to bridge this gap among over 10,000 potential network members.
+During the COVID-19 pandemic, remote learning limited students’ ability to connect with their peers, and form bonds with each other, wich is especially important in the first few years of college.
+There was a clear need for a platform to bridge this gap for over 10,000 potential new students every year in my university.

 ### **Task**
 Our mission was to develop a platform that connected students based on academic and personal interests.
 Despite assembling a talented team, we encountered challenges in executive decision-making.
 The differing approaches and schedules of team members led to frequent misalignments in goals, and after six months, we had only a mock frontend and a functioning backend.
 The unresolved conflicts in vision and work distribution hindered progress and ultimately affected the project’s success.

 ### **Action**
 I recognized that my failure to lead assertively was a key factor in our decision-making delays.
 I made a conscious effort to shift from a consensus-driven approach to decisive leadership.
-I engaged with industry professionals to gain insights into effective startup execution and market validation.
+I engaged with industry professionals to gain insights into effective idea execution.
 Additionally, I personally worked to improve the application’s features—such as the messaging system—by immersing myself in hands-on development and iterating rapidly on the design.

 ### **Result**
 Although the startup ultimately failed due to time constraints following COVID-19, I emerged with invaluable leadership experience.
 I learned the importance of decisiveness and having a backbone rather than simply seeking to please everyone.
 This experience helped me develop the ability to manage teams effectively, and I later applied the robust backend system in my final project in 2023.